 The Complete Guide to Bitcoin Fees

-This guide will explain the basics of Bitcoin fees from how they are calculated to what you can do in case you didn’t pay a big enough fee.
+This guide will explain the basics of Bitcoin fees, from how they are calculated, what they are used for, and how to speed up a slow transaction.

 Bitcoin Fees Guide Summary

-To determine whether to include a transaction in the blockchain is worth their while, miners will take a look at which transaction has the highest fee attached.
+To determine whether a transaction in the blockchain is worth their while to include, miners will take a look at which transaction has the highest fee attached.
 Not paying enough fees can sometimes get your transaction stuck for a very long time.

 - Calculating Transaction Size